Ricky Morton: Jim Crockett Promotions (1985–1988)

-In 1985, both teams moved on to the National Wrestling Alliance's Jim Crockett Promotions and became famous due to the national television exposure of TBS.
-Ricky and Robert had a major feud with the "Russians", Ivan Koloff and Nikita Koloff and won the NWA World Tag Team Title.
-They traded the title again with the Russians and lost them to their hated rivals the Midnight Express on February 2, 1986, during Superstars on the Superstation due to their manager, Jim Cornette.
-Cornette used his tennis racket on Robert to help his team win.
+In 1985, both teams moved on to the National Wrestling Alliance's Jim Crockett Promotions and received the national television exposure of TBS.
+Ricky and Robert had a major feud with the "Russians", Ivan Koloff and Nikita Koloff, and won the NWA World Tag Team Title on July 9.
+They traded the title back and forth with the Russians before losing it to their rivals, the Midnight Express, on February 1, 1986, during Superstars on the Superstation.
+Their manager, Jim Cornette, had used his tennis racket on Robert to help his team win.